 So, as you can see, Krama is a symbol in Cambodia and represents its legacy.
 Krama Krama is engaged in continuing this legacy for generations all over the world.
 This is why, thanks to our partner Krama Yu, we ensure an ethical and sustainable way to produce Krama.

-You can read the story of krama in Cambodia
+You can read Read the krama’s history in Cambodia

 When asked if there is an object or a typical souvenir that should be brought back from Cambodia, the answer is unanimous: you should bring back a krama, the traditional cotton (or silk) scarf of Cambodia that we love so much.
-Nonetheless, if you get the chance to travel to the Kingdom of Cambodia and the Khmers, try to visit the workshops such as Krama Yu at Siem Reap, with whom we are partnered.
-They are usually located in small villages on the outskirts of mostly important and touristic cities.
+Furthermore, if you get the chance to travel to the Kingdom of Cambodia and the Khmers, try to visit small workshops such as Krama Yu in Siem Reap, with whom we are partnered.
+They are usually located in small villages on the outskirts of more or less important and touristic cities.

-Keep in mind that buying a krama directly at a workshop gives you the chance to discover the different steps in making a scarf.
-That’s something you would never see in the market!
+Keep in mind that buying a krama directly at a workshop gives you the chance to discover the different steps in making the cloth.
+That’s something you would defenitly not see at the market!
 Moreover, it will be a pleasure for weavers to meet you and show you their know-how.